top of page

 Sprint Mechanics And Acceleration Drills

 Short sprints are one of the most effective ways to build speed.
-Focus on distances between 10 and 40 meters to improve acceleration.
+Focus on distances between 10 and 40 meters to improve acceleration, especially when using speed training for men to build quickness and control.

 Key points: